Louisiana sales tax guide

 Filing a Louisiana sales tax return is a two-step process comprised of submitting the required sales data (filing a return) and remitting the collected tax dollars (if any) to the LDR.
 The filing process forces you to detail your total sales in the state, the amount of sales tax collected, and the location of each sale.

-Online filing is generally recommended, but paper returns are acceptable.
-However, online filing is required for businesses that owe more than $5,000.
+Online filing via the Louisiana E-Services portal is generally recommended and required for businesses that owe more than $5,000 in taxes.
+Paper returns are acceptable and form R-1029 is available for download.
 In addition, some cities/parishes require electronic filing: City/Parish of Bossier City, Rapides Parish, St. John the Baptist Parish, St. Tammany Parish Sheriff’s Office.

 The Louisiana Department of Revenue will assign you a filing frequency.
 Typically, this is determined by the size or sales volume of your business.
 State governments generally ask larger businesses to file more frequently.
 See the filing due dates section for more information.